Home » How we started traveling fulltime, what we learned and how it changed us

 The most important things we’ve learned while traveling fulltime

 We feel happier than ever before and experience an overwhelming sense of freedom while traveling.
 From the moment we stopped working in the office, we can plan our own days.
-Work when we feel inspired and our creativity got a huge boost.
+Work when we feel inspired and motivated.
+Our creativity got a huge boost and we can work everyday on what we love to do the most.
 We learned everything ourselves from scratch.
 To build this website and the blogs, take high quality photos, learn filmmaking and editing and so on.
-We forced ourselves to step out of our comfort zone in certain situations.
+We forced ourselves to step out of our comfort zone.

-We embraced the minimalistic lifestyle and appreciate the little things in life way more.
-Also because we both got confronted with deaths in our family, we realize that life on planet earth is not infinite.
-So you better got to make the best of it and enjoy life as much as you can.
+We embraced the minimalisticlifestyle and appreciate the little things in life way more.
+Also because we both got confronted with deaths in our families, we realize that life on planet earth is not infinite.
+So you better make the best of it and enjoy life to the fullest!

 “You are never too old to move forward and make the rest of your life the best of your life”